 Nowadays, the town is a serene place that begs to be explored.
-There are many things to see and do.
+There are many things to see and do in Morella, as I soon discovered.
 Inside the walls are a labyrinth of streets, lined by charming houses with their characteristic hanging balconies and gorgeous buildings in a multitude of styles, ranging from Romanesque to Gothic.

 We soon discovered that Morella is a true culinary paradise that takes its inspiration from the large variety of local produce.
 Dishes that Morella is especially famous for include ‘ternasco’ (Morellan leg of lamb), ‘gallina trufada’ (truffled hen!), ‘perdiu en escabetx’ (marinated partridge) and various wild mushrooms.
 We stopped for lunch at Restaurante Casa Roque, a lunch I won’t easily forget!

 I wandered along the main street, Blasco de Alagón, and soaked up the lovely atmosphere.
 The town elders sat under the arches of ancient arcades chatting boisterously while enjoying a coffee and a cigar; vendors showed off their produce of the day on rickety wooden tables; and day-trippers filled their bags with sausages, cheeses and wines.